tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### 3.0.0-alpha.0 (2024-02-05)
-* Search for ems-esp states for EMS+ thermostats: switchTimes and holidayModes (RC310/RC300)
+* Search for ems-esp states for EMS+ thermostats: switchPrograms and holidayModes (RC310/RC300)
 * Implement raw telegram search for EMS+ entities and create writable objects / states
 * The search is only active when no km200 gateway is selected